emory-cs-infovis-master/scrollytelling/README.md

 Now when we click the next button we'll see that the chart updates to the violet distribution and when we click back it will update back to the roses.

-This satisfies our purpose, btu I would prefer for this transition to be a little bit smoother and because of the way `drawBarChart` works we are doing a lot of work behind the scenes as we are effectively deleting our whole visualisation and drawing it again each time.
+This satisfies our purpose, but I would prefer for this transition to be a little bit smoother and because of the way `drawBarChart` works we are doing a lot of work behind the scenes as we are effectively deleting our whole visualisation and drawing it again each time.
 In this small example this is not too much of a concern but when you work with larger datasets you might want to optimise this.
 Additionally as our datsets are very similar and have some overlap it means we can do some nice stuff with transitions (more on this soon).

 So to tidy this up we are going to create a new function to replace `drawBarchart` that will be called `updateBarchart`.
 Additionally because we no longer want to throw away the whole bar chart and reinstantiate it every time we're going to have to make a lot of the variables global.
 Let's start with that: